Root-kjh/Root-kjh/AuroraVigor-privacy-policy-eng.md

 2. Data Usage

-The collected data is used to provide personalized recommendations for exercise and to calculate an overall health score and detailed indices (stress management, energy levels, lifestyle balance, etc.).
+The collected data is used to provide calculate an overall health score and detailed indices (stress management, energy levels, lifestyle balance, etc.).

-The data is also used to compare the user's current exercise levels with recommended levels.

 3. Data Sharing and Disclosure